MaxSaganyuk/EURDL/README.md

 Original algorithm is described here: https://github.com/MaxSaganyuk/URDL-Cipher

 New version of the algorithm includes different patterns instead of only Up Right Down Left pattern.
 EURDL encodes the pattern with the information in the key itself.
+This makes the closed text more difficult to cryptoanalise

 Example key: "hn1rj!4i9da27gpzyolexcfk0bs3$t~5w68qvum@"